ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 ```

 This allows you to take advantage of all Rust's compile safety in the web.
 Since Rust lacks a runtime, generated `.wasm` files are very small because there is no extra bloat included like a garbage collector.
 Rust and WebAssembly integrates with existing javascript tooling.
 It supports ECMAScript modules and other tools such as npm packages and webpack.

+There are some really cool Rust + Wasm projects out there.
+For example, [Yew](https://github.com/yewstack/yew) lets you create multi-threaded front-end web apps with Rust, in a way that feels almost like React.js.

 For more information regarding Rust and WebAssembly, see the [rustwasm book](https://rustwasm.github.io/docs/book/introduction.html)